About the Self Assessments Tool

 Use of Self Assessments allows instructors to provide students with opportunities to reflect on their learning with questions and immediate feedback for responses.
 Question types available in self assessments are similar to quizzes; however, student responses are not graded as self assessment questions do not have point-values or difficulty level indications.

+Self Assessments are best seen as practice opportunities for students.
 Self Assessments can be used formatively in a variety of ways.
 Use self assessments to create pre-assessments at the beginning of a course, a module, a chapter, or even weekly.
 This use of self assessment lets students gage how much they already know and then monitor their progress towards the course objectives.
 As students become more aware of their progress, they are also better able to take responsibility for their own learning.
 Since the ability to effectively self-assess develops over time and with experience, the more opportunities the better.